How to Avoid Breaking the Bank on Your Next Road Trip

 According to PR Newswire, Retail Me Not discovered that 95 percent of Americans end up spending more money than they budgeted when they go on a road trip.
 So what's causing this massive budget fail?
 Basically, it's the "moment."

-Think about it this way- you've set a plan, but then the sunshine makes you all happy, and the wind in your hair makes you even happier, and you want the happy feelings to continue and so you stop by a roadside store and swipe your credit card for that adorable dancing hula girl for the dash of your car because she's a “once in a lifetime” buy and will remind you of this happiness when you get back home.
+Think about it this way- you've set a plan, but then the sunshine makes you all happy, and the wind blowing through your hair makes you even happier, and you want the happy feelings to continue so you stop by a roadside store and swipe your credit card for that adorable dancing hula girl for the dash of your car because she's a “once in a lifetime” buy and will remind you of this happiness when you get back home.

 There's nothing wrong with treating yourself to a couple of souvenirs, but instead of pulling out your credit card, set a budget and then load up a prepaid credit card and take a little bit of backup cash.
 Leave your credit card at home.

 Another way you can help cut down on unnecessary expenses is to make a list before your trip of everything you'll need to pack.
 Literally add every single item to the list: aspirin, phone chargers, gum, whatever.
 As you pack each item, cross it off your list.
 By doing this, you'll save yourself from having to stop and buy items that you forgot to pack.
 I know it sounds completely tedious, but I can tell you first hand that this method has saved me so much money.